lisongxu/CSCE156-Project-OOP/readme.md

 ### 4.1 Grading by LAs

-* (10 points) The `Account` class must have 3 (or more) private data fields: `private String userName`, `private String password`, and `private String phoneNumber` and the corresponding public getter methods.
+* (5 points) The `Account` class must have 3 (or more) private data fields: `private String userName`, `private String password`, and `private String phoneNumber` and the corresponding public getter methods.

-* (10 points) Both the `TextPost` and `TextArtPost` classes (not necessarily correctly) implement the `getFormattedContent()` method.
+* (5 points) Both the `TextPost` and `TextArtPost` classes (not necessarily correctly) implement the `getFormattedContent()` method.

+* (5 points) A `HashMap` variable `accounts` is used to keep track of all account information

+* (5 points) An `ArrayList<Post>` variable `postList` is used to store all the posts.

-* (10 points) Can successfully create a new account (username=Alice, password=pass123), and then successfully log into the account.
+* (10 points) A user can successfully create a new account (username=Alice, password=pass123), and then successfully log into the account.

-* (10 points) Alice can successfully create a new text post.
+* (10 points) Alice can then successfully create a new text post and the *Post View Window* correctly shows the post in the approriate format as demonstarted above.

-* (10 points) Alice can successfully create a new text art post.
+* (10 points) Alice can then successfully create a new text art post and the *Post View Window* correctly shows the post in the approriate format as demonstrated above.

+* (10 points) The Post View Window correctly shows these two posts in the descending order of their times.

-* (10 points) When logging using username=Bob (not created yet), correctly reports failed login.
+* (10 points) When logging using username=Bob (not created yet), it correctly reports failed login.

-* (10 points) Can successfully create another new account (username=Bob, password=pass456), and then successfully log into the account.
+* (10 points) A user can successfully create another new account (username=Bob, password=pass456), and then successfully log into the account.

-* (10 points) Bob can successfully create a new text post

-* (10 points) Bob can successfully create a new text art post
+* (10 points) Bob can then successfully create a new text post and a new text art post.

-* (10 points) The Post View Window correctly shows all the posts in the descending order of their times.
+* (10 points) The *Post View Window* correctly shows all the posts in the descending order of their times.

 ### 4.2 Submitting to Canvas

 Submit all Java source code to Canvas (not CodePost).
 Our LAs will manually grade them.
-You are welcome to demonstrate how your Jstgram works to our LAs.
+You are welcome to demonstrate how your Jstgram works to our LAs, and they can then give your feedbacks and grade your project.

 Note that, each student must submit the code to Canvas for grading.